-- a minimum average of 80% in English, French, Math, Science, History and Geography - the recommendation of Grade 8 academic teacher(s) and/or the principal - learning skills that suggest self-discipline and commitment to academic success - completion of the application form with the necessary documentation - attendance of student and parent/guardian(s) at an orientation/interview session in the spring prior to entry, if requested
+- a minimum average of 80% in English, French, Math, Science, History and Geography - the recommendation of Grade 8 academic teacher(s) and/or the principal - learning skills that suggest self-discipline and commitment to academic success - completion of the application form with the necessary documentation - an interview may be requested

-An application package can be obtained from the guidance department and should be submitted to J. Wuorinen, IB Coordinator, by February 27, 2023.
+Application forms can be found on the school website, and should be submitted to ibprepapplication@rainbowschools.ca, by February 28, 2024.

-What happens after IB Preparatory 1?
+What happens after IB Preparatory?

-Lo-Ellen Park IB Preparatory 2 (Grade 10) and the Diploma Programme Years 1 and 2 (Grades 11 and 12)
+The Diploma Programme Years 1 and 2 (Grades 11 and 12)